boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    outage will negatively affect the uptime of the encrypted DNS forwarders on CPEs (and the services offered via these CPEs).

-   To address these challenges, it is recommended to use protocols like ACME to automate the certificate renewal process, ensuring certificates are renewed well before expiration.
+   These challenges can be addressed by using protocols like ACME to automate the certificate renewal process, ensuring certificates are renewed well before expiration.
 Additionally, incorporating another CA as a backup can provide redundancy and further mitigate the risk of